dashaoleynikova31-swt/Python-Princess-/README.md

 # About Me 💖

 Hi!
-I’m **Dasha Oleynikova**, a passionate 14-year-old coder from Ukraine. 🌻
+I’m **Daria**, a passionate 14-year-old coder from Ukraine. 🌻
 I love learning **Python**, creating small projects, and improving my programming skills every day.

-- 🔹 Currently exploring Python projects like **Mood Journal**
+ 🔹 Currently exploring Python projects like **Mood Journal**
-- 🔹 Practicing English and coding simultaneously
+ 🔹 Practicing English and coding simultaneously
-- 🔹 Interested in self-development, productivity, and creative programming
+ 🔹 Interested in self-development, productivity, and creative programming

 I enjoy **making simple tools that can make daily life more fun** and sharing them with the world.
 Always eager to **learn new things, experiment, and grow** as a developer! 🚀